Vicfred/dianyingbot/README.md

 # dianyingbot (電影)

-A simple Telegram bot that downloads videos via [youtube-dl](https://github.com/ytdl-org/youtube-dl) (or [yt-dlp](https://github.com/yt-dlp/yt-dlp)) and sends them back to you on Telegram.
+A simple Telegram bot that downloads videos via [yt-dlp](https://github.com/yt-dlp/yt-dlp) and sends them back to you on Telegram.
 The name **dianyingbot** comes from the Chinese word **電影 (diànyǐng)** which means *movie*.

 ---